wklumpen/equity-pulse-web/README.md

 To get started, you will want to set up a virtual environment on your system and make sure you've got your packages set up correctly.

+* Clone the project at the appropriate branch.

 * In the project directory, run `python venv env` to set up the environments folder.
 Then you can activate the shell (if you're on Windows) for the virtual environment with `env\Scripts\activate`.